 - The Setup: Go to a discount store and buy one medium-sized, clear plastic bin.

-- The Placement: Put it entirely front-and-center on the middle shelf of your fridge perfectly at eye level.
+- The Placement: Put it front-and-center on the middle shelf of your fridge perfectly at eye level.
 Label it “Eat Me First” with a piece of tape.

 - The Habit: Every single time you open the fridge and notice half an onion, a yogurt cup expiring tomorrow, or leftover rice, physically move it into this specific bin.
 When you’re looking for a snack or starting dinner, you’re strictly required to check the bin before opening anything new.
+That container of leftover rice alone has a dozen second lives, and these creative ideas for leftover rice will help you clear the bin faster.

 Rule 2: Learn to Love the Freezer